 IBM 2025 Cost of a Data Breach Report places the global average breach at USD 4.88 million and the Canadian average above CAD 6 million, with collaboration platforms a rising initial-access vector.
 Source: IBM Security.

-A Hamilton manufacturing client called us in February after a finance staffer received a Teams chat from a CFO in a different tenant asking for a wire confirmation.
+A manufacturing client in Hamilton called me in February after a finance staffer received a Teams chat from a CFO in a different tenant asking for a wire confirmation.
 The lookalike tenant was created the day before.
 Federation was wide open, no allow-list, no external-warning banner.

-We rebuilt the federation list around eight known-good domains, turned on the external-user banner, and added a Purview DLP rule blocking any chat from external participants that contained the words wire or EFT.
+I rebuilt the federation list around eight known-good domains, turned on the external-user banner, and added a Purview DLP rule blocking any chat from external participants that contained the words wire or EFT.
 Six weeks in, three more spoof attempts hit the banner and stopped at the chat preview.
-The fix was a Saturday afternoon of admin work.
+The fix took one Saturday afternoon of admin work.

 The 8-control Teams hardening checklist